- Swedish Railway Models

 Nora Bergslags Järnväg (NBJ) also bought four T21-type locomotives, manufactured by MaK.
 The locomotives were designated T21, T22, T23 and T24 where T stood for diesel locomotives and the numbers were the locomotives’ own number and thus not a ‘type’, despite the similarity with SJ’s ‘type’.
 The locomotive got a colour scheme that was similar to the SJ locomotive, but the base colour was instead red.
 The last two locomotives that were delivered in 1963 had different bodies and differed in a small number of ways.
 NBJ used the locomotives on its lines Otterbäcken-Nora-Ervalla and Bredsjö-Gyttorp.
 They were withdrawn in the early 1980s in connection with the liquidation of the NBJ.
 Two of the locomotives, T22 and T23, are preserved at Nora Bergslag’s Veteran Railway.

 SJ initially deployed T21 mainly in line service.
-The locomotives had multiple equipment and, if necessary, two locomotives could be connected, but only ‘B’ end to ‘B’ end!
+The locomotives had multiple equipment and, if necessary, two locomotives could be connected, but only ‘B’ end to ‘B’ end (shorter hood)!
 In latter times, they were increasingly used as shunting locomotives.
 The T21s were located all over the country and many locomotives served especially in Stockholm and around Nässjö and Kristinehamn.
 During the 1980s, SJ began to withdraw the locomotives and the last ones were taken out of service in 1991.
 Many of them were set up as emergency locomotives and some were sold to private freight companies such as Shortline Väst and Österlentåg.
 In 2003, Banverket sold most of the emergency locomotives and the T21s were sold to museum associations and scrap dealers.
 One of the last places you could see T21 locomotives in operation was at Falköping Terminal in Falköping, where T21 was used until the early 2000s.
-At Qvick Entreprenad in Ljungaverk, they used T21 in their switching until around 2016.
+At Qvick Entreprenad in Ljungaverk, they used T21 in their shunting until around 2016.

 In the early 1960s, Nohab in Trollhättan received the first major order for diesel locomotives from SJ, who were satisfied with the experience from the previously delivered T41 locomotives.
 They were commissioned to deliver 50 T43 locomotives for line service.
 Since Nohab collaborated with General Motors (GM), the locomotive received many American features, the engine (EMD 12-567D1) came from GM, for example.
 The locomotives were initially used in both passenger and freight traffic, and T43 locomotives periodically ran the passenger trains on, for example, the Blekinge coastal railway and the northern coastal railway lines during the 1970s and 1980s.
-Today, the locomotives are usually only used for freight trains and shunting.
+Today, the locomotives are only used for freight trains and shunting.

 During the 1990s, some of the locomotives were scrapped and the rest were transferred from SJ to Banverket (which named the locomotive DLL, diesel line locomotive) and TGOJ.
 Several locomotives were sold to private freight companies such as Skånetåg and Tågåkeriet in Bergslagen (Tågab).
 From the beginning, the colour scheme of the locomotives was divided into three; blue, white and red fields.
 This was replaced during the 1970s with SJ’s usual colour scheme in orange and dark blue.
 Another change in appearance that has taken place over the years is the removal of the so-called skirt that the locomotive had around the upper part of the chassis.
 Some locomotives still have this left.
 The skirt was removed to facilitate maintenance.
-One of Tågab’s locomotives was painted like a TMY locomotive in 1999 in an American-inspired colour scheme in orange and black for participation in Lars von Trier’s film “Dancer in the Dark” and has been allowed to keep this painting.
+One of Tågab’s locomotives was painted like a TMY locomotive in 1999 in an American-inspired colour scheme in orange and black for participation in Lars von Trier’s film “Dancer in the Dark” and has been allowed to keep this livery.

 BK Verkstad rebuilt in collaboration with Bombardier and Banverket T43 257 in 2001.
 The locomotive got a new environmentally friendly engine, better muffler, locomotive computer, etc. It was also repainted in a colour scheme in green and grey with the letters RPE on the sides (standing for Repower and Engineering ).
 The purpose of the conversion was to show that older diesel locomotives can be adapted to today’s requirements for noise and emissions.
 Svensk Tågteknik (formerly BK Verkstad) rebuilt another locomotive in 2005, T43 215.
 It was hybrid-powered, and powered by a diesel engine that charges a number of batteries.
 Diesel consumption can thus be halved.